 To carry everything, I use all Think Tank – Think Tank Cable Management 10 V2.0, Think Tank Cable Management 20 V2.0, Think Tank Cable Management 50, Think Tank DSLR Battery Holder 2, Think Tank AA battery Holder, Think Tank Airport Security 2.0.
 Then to carry and charge my Macbook Pro, an iWorkCase.

 When we are out and about the Profoto D1 flashes come to great use.
 Lightweight and rugged but they need to be plugged in, thats why there is 3 Profoto B1 in the picture.
-Together with ETTL the setup time for quick portraiture is even shorter and I have to say it work pretty flawlessly.
-Now with the upgrade on the Profoto Air transmitter it’s compatible with the Canon 1Dx, so there is no need to switch camera just to use the Profoto B1 ‘s.
+Together with ETTL the setup time for quick portraiture is even shorter and I have to say it works pretty flawlessly.
+Now with the upgrade on the Profoto Air transmitter, it’s compatible with the Canon 1Dx, so there is no need to switch camera just to use the Profoto B1 ‘s.

 Other than that, i don’t think there is anything out of the ordinary in the kit.
 Lens cleaning and sensor cleaning kit.
 Hoya Variable ND filters for video.
-And of course, some precious swedish snuff.
+And of course, some precious Swedish snuff.

 Check out these 8 essential tools to help you succeed as a professional photographer.

 Includes limited-time discounts.

 Leave a Comment